-The Town is in process of adding another qualified accounting personnel to separate the business office duties and to have a separate Finance Officer.
+Corrective Action: The Town is in process of adding another qualified accounting personnel who is qualified to perform bank reconciliation duties in a timely manner.
 The position has been advertised and we hope to have someone hired soon.
-In the immediate timeframe, the existing Town Clerk/Finance Officer with the assistance of the Deputy Clerk will ensure the bank reconciliations are completed month to month.
+As of the issuance date of these audited financial statements, staff from the Triangle J Council of Governmental are providing support and financial assistance.